 A bet that appears won but loses due to a last-second or improbable event.

-A bad beat is one of the most painful experiences in sports betting: a bet that was virtually guaranteed to win but loses due to a late, improbable event.
+A bad beat is one of the most painful experiences in sports betting: a bet that looked very likely to win but loses due to a late, improbable event.
 A last-second touchdown to cover the spread, a garbage time three-pointer that pushes the total over, or a fumble return in the final minute.

 Bad beats are part of gambling.
-They're memorable precisely because they're unlikely — which means they don't happen often.
-The correct response to a bad beat is to recognize it as variance and move on.
+They're memorable precisely because they're unlikely, but unlikely outcomes still occur.
+The healthier response is to recognize variance, review whether the original bet was sound, and avoid chasing the loss.

 Some sportsbooks offer "bad beat" promotions where they refund bets that lose in especially unfortunate ways.
-These are purely marketing tools but can soften the sting.
+These are marketing tools with specific terms, so read the rules before treating them as protection.

 You back the Cowboys -3.5 and lead 24-20 with 8 seconds left.
 Dallas kneels instead of kicking a field goal, winning by 4 — under the spread.
 A one-point swing from a garbage-time safety or backdoor cover flips your $110 wager into a loss despite Dallas dominating the game.